Abbas Ahmad Atwi: International career

 In 2002, Atwi played for the Lebanon Olympic team at the 2002 Asian Games, scoring a goal in an 11–0 win against Afghanistan.

 Atwi made his senior debut for Lebanon in a match against Jordan in 2002, and took part in the 2006, 2010 and 2014 FIFA World Cup qualifiers.
 He played his last international match in 2016.

 Managerial career

 In February 2024, Atwi returned to Nejmeh as an assistant manager to Dragan Jovanović.
 They eventually lead Nejmeh to win the 2023–24 Lebanese Premier League.
+He was released from Nejmeh's technical team ahead of the 2026–27 season.

 Personal life

 Atwi is not related to fellow Lebanese footballer Abbas Ali Atwi, who is also known as Onika.

 Career statistics

 International

 Scores and results list Lebanon's goal tally first.